JISyed/Unity-XboxCtrlrInput/README.md

 XboxCtrlrInput for Unity
 ========================

 Feel free to contribute.
-The example project requires at least Unity 4.3 or greater.
-64-bit Mac native builds require at least Unity 4.5 or greater.
-The wrapper itself should work in older versions.

-**Warning:** If you rely on XboxCtrlrInput, then do NOT upgrade to Unity 5!
-It will not work for Windows (due to missing DLL exception with XInputInterface.dll).
-Other platforms not tested for Unity 5 compatibility.
-See [Issue #12](https://github.com/JISyed/Unity-XboxCtrlrInput/issues/12) for more information.
+Requires at least Unity 5.0 or greater.
+Unfortunately older versions of Unity are no longer supported (it may work or not, but your miliage will vary).

 ### Decription

 `XboxCtrlrInput` is a wrapper written in C# for Unity3D that handles Xbox 360 controller input.
 It's used in the same way as Unity's [`Input`](http://docs.unity3d.com/Documentation/ScriptReference/Input.html) class.
 My reasons for starting this project can be read [here](http://jibransyed.wordpress.com/2013/09/07/the-motivation-behind-xboxctrlrinput/).

 [`XboxCtrlrInput.cs`](https://github.com/JISyed/Unity-XboxCtrlrInput/blob/master/XboxCtrlrInput/Assets/XboxCtrlrInputPackage/XboxCtrlrInput.cs) itself is not a Unity script and thus does not need to be attached to any GameObject, since it contains no [`MonoBehavior`](http://docs.unity3d.com/Documentation/ScriptReference/MonoBehaviour.html) derived classes in it.
-It should work on older versions of Unity that support joystick input.

 `XboxCtrlrInput.cs` includes a C# namespace called `XboxCtrlrInput`.
 In that namespace there are three enumerations, [`XboxButton`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxButton), [`XboxDPad`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxDPad), and [`XboxAxis`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/XboxAxis).
 Most importantly, there is a static class called [`XCI`](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/Coding-Reference#the-xci-class) that is used to get Xbox input.